xbLyed/dotfiles/README.md

 ![desktop](http://i.imgur.com/5tlIr3U.png)

 ## Info
-Moved to a (even more) minimalistic visual setup since I am in a Virtual Machine.
+Moved to an (even more) minimalistic visual setup since I am in a Virtual Machine now.
 Theme and colors are from [wpgtk](https://github.com/deviantfero/wpgtk) for a quick change.
-Stolen dots have (or should have) credits inside.
-Some things are messy, apologies for that.
+Some things are messy, so apologies for that.

 ## How to